Skip to content

 How hard is Beinn an Oir?

-Beinn an Oir is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 14km with 644m of ascent and takes most walkers 4-7 hours.
-Terrain: The Jura moorland is wet bog and pathless heather; the quartzite scree of the upper hills is loose, painful underfoot and one-step-forward-two-back on the ascent, faster on descent.
+We grade Beinn an Oir at 2/5, which puts it in moderate territory.
+The usual route is around 14km with 644m of climbing; allow 4-7 hours.
+Ground conditions: The Jura moorland is wet bog and pathless heather; the quartzite scree of the upper hills is loose, painful underfoot and one-step-forward-two-back on the ascent, faster on descent.

-Standard parking is at NR548745 near Oban.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Park at NR548745 near Oban.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-When is the best time to climb Beinn an Oir?
+What's the best month to climb Beinn an Oir?

 Limited signal at Craighouse only; nothing across the rest of Jura